Dani28/Dazah-Business-Networking/README.md

-# Build your own "Tinder-for-Business" lead generation platform
+# Business Networking tool and lead generation platform

 This app is built on top of the Dazah API.
 Dazah is a user recommendation engine and chat network designed to power communities and lead generation platforms.
 Members of Dazah-powered communities enjoy an ability to discover, connect and message each other through a sophisticated matching algorithm.